 In summary, however, this Acer Aspire 5733Z-4816laptop computer seems to have the goods where it really counts and, at the price I paid, seems to offer very good value.

 Durability is another question, and one which is yet to be resolved.
 Check back here in six years.

 Addendum 12/6/2012: A couple of caveats to add to this (and I’m moving my rating down one notch).
 First, there is no HDMI port.
 You’ll know what this is if you need it, especially if you want to connect the computer to a TV monitor.
 Also no DVI; there is VGA (and of-course the USB ports).

 Secondly: if you know what “Line-In” is, as opposed to just a “microphone” input, be warned that you don’t have that option on this laptop.
 My old laptop would ask, whenever I plugged something into the “mic” input, whether I wanted to treat it as “microphone” or “line-in.”
 I would choose “line-in” for such things as making digital recordings of my long-playing vinyl records, because using “microphone” resulted in distorted noisy recordings.
 All I can get with this laptop are horrible noisy recordings.
 I have searched for workarounds at length with no success.
 This bothers me more than the lack of an HDMI port, because “line-in” is very basic, old and yet-still-necessary technology, and really ought to be standard.
 Boo indeed to Acer on this.

-RATING: Three out of five lead pipes.
+RATING: Seven out of ten lead pipes.